 Some couples find that counseling is an enriching experience for their marriage.
 It is a neutral place to discuss matters before they become problems, reconnect, and recommit to the vision they have for their relationship.
 Counseling provides a safe and supportive space to share the most intimate thoughts.

 Couples can sometimes grow apart physically and emotionally.
-Counseling with a therapist that’s had additional training in sex therapy can help couples understand what’s happening and work towards reconnecting intimately.
+Counseling with a therapist who’s had additional training in intimacy therapy can help couples understand what’s happening and work towards reconnecting intimately.

 Many couples come to counseling not able to pinpoint a specific issue.
 They just know that something feels “off.”
 Counseling can help couples explore the deeper levels of their relationship to identify what may be creating the disconnect.